Structure and regularity for subsets of groups with finite VC-dimension: Distal arithmetic regularity

-We now prove an analogue of Theorem \ref{thm:UPgen} for an \emph{fsg} group $G$, definable in an NIP theory, such that the unique left-invariant measure on $G$ is smooth.
-Following this, we prove an analogue of Theorem \ref{thm:UPprof} for the case when $G/G^{00}$ is profinite (which will hold in our application to compact $p$-adic analytic groups).
+We now prove analogues of Theorems \ref{thm:UPprof} and \ref{thm:UPgen} for an \emph{fsg} group $G$, definable in an NIP theory, such that the unique left-invariant Keisler measure on $G$ is smooth.
 In these results, the assumptions are stronger in the sense that the whole theory is assumed to be NIP.
 Moreover, in the conclusions we have definability of the data, but no claims about definability in a certain Boolean fragment (see Remark \ref{rem:fsgNIP}).
 On the other hand, we have outright inclusion or disjointness, rather than up to $\epsilon$, which yields stronger structure and regularity statements.

 \begin{theorem} Assume $T$ is NIP.
 Let $G$ be a definable fsg group, and let $\mu$ be the unique left-invariant Keisler measure on $G$.
-Suppose $\mu$ is smooth (e.g. if $T$ is distal).
-Fix a definable set $X\seq G$ and some $\epsilon > 0$.
-Then there are \begin{enumerate}[ $\ast$] \item a definable finite-index normal subgroup $H$ of $G$, \item a compact connected Lie group $L$, \item a definable surjective homomorphism $\pi\colon H\to L$, and \item a definable set $Z\seq G$, with $\mu(Z)< \epsilon$, \end{enumerate} such that, for any integer $t\geq 1$, there is \begin{enumerate}[ $\ast$] \item a $(t,L)$-approximate Bohr chain $(Y_{m})_{m=0}^{\infty}$ in $H$, where is each $Y_m$ definable and $ker(\pi) = \bigcap_{m=0}^\infty Y_{m}$, \end{enumerate} satisfying the following properties. \begin{enumerate}[$(i)$] \item \textnormal{(structure)} For any $m\in \N$, there is $D\seq G$, which is a finite union of translates of $Y_m$, such that $D\seq X\seq D\cup Z$. \item \textnormal{(regularity)} For any $m\in\N$ and $g\in G\backslash Z$, either $gY_m\cap X=\emptyset$ or $gY_m\seq X$. \end{enumerate} Moreover, if $G$ is pseudofinite then we may take $L=\T^n$ for some $n\in\N$. \end{theorem} \begin{proof} The proof is similar to that of Theorem \ref{thm:UPgen}, and so we provide a sketch.
-First, we may restrict to a countable language in which $G$ and $X$ are definable and $\mu$ is still smooth (see Lemma 7.8 and the remarks after Proposition 8.38 in \cite{Sibook}).
+Suppose $\mu$ is smooth (e.g., if $T$ is distal) and $G/G^{00}$ is profinite.
+Fix a definable set $A\seq G$ and some $\epsilon > 0$.
+Then there are \begin{enumerate}[ $\ast$] \item a definable finite-index normal subgroup $H$ of $G$, and \item a set $Z\seq G$, which is a union of cosets of $H$ with $\mu(Z)< \epsilon$, \end{enumerate} satisfying the following properties. \begin{enumerate}[$(i)$] \item \textnormal{(structure)} $A\backslash Z$ is a union of cosets of $H$. \item \textnormal{(regularity)} For any $g\in G\backslash Z$, either $gH\cap A=\emptyset$ or $gH\seq A$. \end{enumerate} \end{theorem} \begin{proof} The proof is similar to that of Theorem \ref{thm:UPprof}.
+First, we may restrict to a countable language in which $G$ and $A$ are definable and $\mu$ is still smooth (see \cite[Lemma 7.8]{Sibook} and subsequent remarks).
+By Fact \ref{fact:compactG}$(c)$, we also preserve the hypothesis that $G/G^{00}$ is profinite.